 The project activity aims to address one of the issues JTS was looking at being its furnace fuel, which uses Heavy Fuel Oil (HFO) in its baseline scenario, a fuel typically derived from residues of petroleum catalytic cracking.
 As HFO is both a high carbon intensive fuel source as well as not sustainable in the long run seeing that it is derived from fossil fuels, JTS initiated a search for a more sustainable fuel that could produce the required amount of energy for the smelting process.

 In the project activity, Non-Edible Raw Agriculture-Derived oils (NERADOs), which is commonly available in the local region and possesses a lower carbon potential, was selected as the alternative fuel source to be used during the aluminium smelting process.
 Through the switching from a high carbon intensive fuel source to a lower carbon intensive fuel source, emission reductions are able to be generated.
+As part of the fuel switch activity, a replacement of the fuel firing system in the existing plant was implemented to allow for the firing of the NERADOs fuel.
+The replaced fuel firing system would also have the capabilities of firing other kind of liquid fuels such as HFO and diesel fuel.

 The project activity will be located within the host country of Malaysia, specifically Johor Bahru.
 The exact coordinates of the project activity will be further elaborated on in section A.2.